dwavesystems/minorminer/readme.md

 #### Installation

-If a wheel for your platform has been precompiled and posted to pypi installing it with pip is recommended.
+pip installation is recommended for platforms with precompiled wheels posted to pypi.

 ```bash
 pip install minorminer